RayanHayle/Fall2024_Columbia_Hackathon/README.md

 Team Work Overall:
 --------
 My team and I worked on finding the data sets the first day of the hackerthon.
-However, due to shortcomings I went on to do the remaining steps on my own such the  analyzation, will complete the prediction model over spring 2025.
+However, due to shortcomings I went on to do the remaining steps on my own such the  analyzation.